310mc/https-310mc.github.io-tl/source/_posts/feature_scout/something_dubious_in_the_library.md

 {% endbubble %}

 {% bubble Chiaki %}
-T-That’s not a joke I can laugh at…
+T-That isn’t a joke I can laugh at…
 {% endbubble %}

 {% bubble Hajime %}